EZ-Robotics/EZ-Template/ez-template-docs/docs/set_and_get_drive.md

 ### drive_imu_scaler_set()
+Sets a new imu scaling factor.

-Sets a scaler for the imu.
-This number is multiplied by the imu so users can tune what a "degree" is.
+This value is multiplied by the imu to change its output.

-`scaler`  a small double
+`scaler`  factor to scale the imu by
 <Tabs
   groupId="drive_imu_scaler_set"
   defaultValue="proto"